fastify/fastify-mongodb/README.md

 Notes:
 * the passed `client` connection will **not** be closed when the Fastify server shuts down.
-* in order to terminate the mongodb connection you have to manually call the [fastify.close](https://www.fastify.io/docs/latest/Server/#close) method (for example for testing purposes, otherwise the test will hang).
+* in order to terminate the MongoDB connection you have to manually call the [fastify.close](https://www.fastify.io/docs/latest/Server/#close) method (for example for testing purposes, otherwise the test will hang).

 ## Reference